 The first of the existing protocols, iBeacon was introduced by Apple back in 2013; it became the de facto standard for beacons in recent years.
 Apple has actively supported it since the iPhone 4S and iOS 7.
 Making use of the “low energy” part of BLE, the device can continuously track predefined regions associated with your application, even when it isn’t open.
 Native Android support is, however, lacking – but that is true for any beacon protocol anyway.

 In any case, there are decent libraries and workarounds present on the platform.

 Introduced back in 2014 and also actively supported, AltBeacon is the main open-source alternative to the iBeacon.
 It’s not tied to any specific platform due to its design but does have the same issues iBeacon has on Android (it’s not them – it’s Google).

 Google introduced Eddystone in 2015, along with the concept of the Physical Web.
 The idea of the Physical Web was to enable interaction with “smart” physical objects without the need for installing a native app.
-Unfortunately, as it often is with Google, the support for both the Eddystone protocol and the Physical Web was abruptly cut off just a couple years later.
+Unfortunately, as it often is with Google, the support for both the Eddystone protocol and the Physical Web was abruptly cut off just a couple of years later.